 - NO LONGER (due to purchase and impending housing development: URBAN FOREST on Puget Sound: cedar-fir-hemlock forest that rises from the salmon/bird estuaries below, managed by the County; we clean up the area that is the car pull-off above the urban forest and estuaries below; we also observe the eagle nest.)

 Recent Garbage Removal Projects:

 November 2017 : River Clean-up/ garbage collection via canoe.
-From the mouth of river at the ocean, upriver to first boat launch.
-Stillaguamish River.
+From Our local River.

-October 2017: Beach on Camano Island, near English Boom.
+October 2017: Beach on our local island.
 Picked-up small pieces of colored plastic, which can be inhaled by birds/wildlife, along the beach -- where the shallow-grasses in the water had also been sprayed by the Dept. of agriculture.
 Since the spray, no signs of sanderlings, or a species of gulls that was previously feeding in the area.

 September 2017: Mount Baker: Garbage dumped off-road by pristine tributary/small river, from the Lake south east of Concrete.
 Garbage removed included dead animals in garbage bags, large plastic bags and food trays near flowing water of tributary, and miscellaneous bottles/cans.

 September 2017.
 Urban Forest: Approximately 30 large, dead poisoned wild rats dumped atop urban forest of English Boom, only 200 feet from the large Eagle's nest, where two adolescent eagles recently were raised.
 Above salmon estuaries.
 County could not immediately remove dead rats or contaminated garbage, due to holiday weekend.
 This posed an immediate threat to Eagles, during this time of draught and fire.
 Dead rats were removed, with identification of rats as wild by CASA (501c3) local animal shelter for pets.